microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/02-ModernizingYourDataEstateWithSQLServer2019.md

 Your instructor will guide you to proceed to the Activity below for hands-on exercises for SQL Server 2019 Mission Critical Availability.

-SELF-PACED USERS ONLY: If you are using this module self-paced, read and go through all the activities of SQL Server 2019 Security from <a href="https://github.com/microsoft/sqlworkshops/blob/rgward/sql2019lab/03_Availability.md">Module 03 SQL Server 2019 Mission Critical Availability of the SQL Server 2019 Lab</a> and proceed to Module 2.4 of this workshop SQL Server Data Virtualization. **Note**: The SQL Server 2019 lab has Next Steps.
+SELF-PACED USERS ONLY: If you are using this module self-paced, read and go through all the activities of SQL Server 2019 Mission Critical Availability from <a href="https://github.com/microsoft/sqlworkshops/blob/rgward/sql2019lab/03_Availability.md">Module SQL Server 2019 Mission Critical Availability of the SQL Server 2019 Lab</a> and then proceed to Module 2.4 of this workshop SQL Server Data Virtualization. **Note**: The SQL Server 2019 lab has Next Steps.
 Do not follow those but read the introduction and come back to the next section of this workshop.

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><b>Activity: Accelerated Database Recovery</b></h2>

-Proceed directly to the following Activities from **Module 03 SQL Server 2019 Mission Critical Availability of the SQL Server 2019 Lab** for a hands-on exercise about Accelerated Database Recovery.
+Proceed directly to the following Activities from **Module SQL Server 2019 Mission Critical Availability of the SQL Server 2019 Lab** for a hands-on exercise about Accelerated Database Recovery.
 When are you done with these activities come back to go to the next section as guided by your instructor.

 <dl>